emsterdam1/anRNAlab-Protocols/RNA-Pulldown/biotin-antisense-pulldown.md

 ### Day 1: RNA-oligo hybridization

+**Sample Preparation**

-**1.** Dilute up to 4 ug of each RNA sample in 46.5 ul of nuclease-free water.
+**1.** Dilute up to 4 ug of each RNA sample in 46.5 µL of nuclease-free water.<br/>
+_Note: Be sure to include samples for capture with control sense probes._

-**2.** Create enough hybridization master mix for each RNA sample:
+**2.** Create enough hybridization master mix to accomodate 1.2X the number of RNA samples:

   | Component | Concentration | Quantity |
   | ---------: | ---------: | :---------- |